candlebrew/krawzird-babygen/README.md

 # krawzird-babygen
-An image generator for the babies of an alien species.
+An image generator for the babies of an alien species, to be used for a Ren'py game.